egc112/OpenWRT-egc-add-on/stop-wan-leak/README.md

 ## WAN leak while using a VPN ##
-When using a VPN you do not want to leak traffic via the WAN.
+When using a VPN you do not want to leak traffic via the WAN as that will expose your actual IP address.
 This can happen if your default route is via the WAN and you use PBR to route traffic via the VPN.

 This directory contains scripts to monitor and stop wan-leakage